ionited/mask-vue/README.md

 > Create your masks for Vue easily

 Vue wrapper for [@ionited/mask](https://github.com/ionited/mask).
-Compatible with Vue 3
+Compatible with Vue 3 and Ionic Vue

 ## Quick start